top of page

 • Feeding and swallowing (in younger children)

-Speech therapy is led by trained professionals called speech-language pathologists, who specialize in children’s communication development.
+Speech therapy is led by trained professionals called speech-language pathologists, who specialize in

 Signs Your Child May Need Speech Therapy